AnomalousTechnologies/newton/README.md

 # Introduction

-Newton is a design system and component library create by Anomalous.
+Newton is a design system and component library created by Anomalous.
 Newton provides the backbone of our Inspect ™ and Mission Control ™ applications.
 Newton is written for [React](https://reactjs.org/) and provides a range of components to speed up frontend development.

 We follow a component structure that is similar in principle to the concepts laid out by Brad Frost in [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) although we use our own language and the concept has been slightly simplified.